uoa-compsci399-s1-2024/capstone-project-2024-s1-team-3-ghost-code/README.md

 [TMS Training Quizzes (tmstrainingquizzes.com)](https://www.tmstrainingquizzes.com/)

 ## Future Release Ideas

-* Recalling Attempt Feedback and Better Statistics
+### Recalling Attempt Feedback and Better Statistics

-  * Ability for clinicians and admins to go back and see what they got wrong
+Adding the ability for admins and clinicians to go back and see past attempts, including the specific answers they got right and wrong.
+Currently the only data that is stored is whether the attempt was pass or fail.

-* Automatic Quiz Reminder Emails
+### Automatic Quiz Reminder Emails

-  * 11 month reminder to get re-certified
+At the moment, clinicians and admins would have to login to check if they need to take the recertification quiz or make a note of the current expiry date elsewhere to remember to come back.
+This can be resolved by adding an automatic reminder email that is sent 11 months after their existing certification expiring alerting them to come back and attempt the recertification quiz.

-* Screen Size Adaptability
+### Screen Size Adaptability

-  * Ability to attempt the quizzes on your phone or tablet
+Accessing the site at the moment is best done via a computer, as some pages do not scale correctly or collapse menus nicely when viewing the site on a mobile device.
+Adding mobile and tablet support will give clinicians and admins more freedom to access the site on whatever device they would like.

-* Advanced Answer Types
+### Advanced Answer Types

-  * Drag and drop answers onto a sentence or image
+As part of our initial design ideas, we thought about adding a drag-and-drop question type, which would allow clinicians to answer a question by dragging possible answers onto an image or template sentence.
+This was not a feature we were able to build with the time constraints we had, but it would potentially be a good addition to the site at a later point.

-* Survey Integration
+### Survey Integration

-  * Complete pre or post training surveys on our platform
+Clinicians currently have to complete their pre and post-training surveys on Google Forms, and then return to our site.
+In the future, integrating these surveys into the website would mean that the whole learning assessment process would be hosted from TMS Training Quizzes.

 ## Acknowledgments